purpleorangegames/Thea2BepInExHarmonyPatches/README.md

 + /BepInEx/patchers/NoCardCloningPrePatcher.dll : A fix to be able to use Harmony on the method for checking card cost

-### File with patches for Thea 2:

-/BepInEx/plugins/Thea2Patch.dll

 ### Default files:

 /BepInEx/core/0Harmony.dll